iLib-js/ilib-mono/README.md

 process.

-This means you can put comments in the json file itself if you like.
-Some of these comments are processed along with string values to add optional translator comments to the strings.
+This means you can put comments in the json file itself or have trailing commas, etc.
+Some of these comments are
+processed along with string values to add optional translator comments to the strings.
 The localized output files will conform to older versions of json